brianhempel/active_record_union/README.md

 user_1.posts.union_all(user_2.posts)
 ```

-ActiveRecordUnion is tested against Rails 4.2 and Rails 5.0.
+ActiveRecordUnion is tested against Rails 4.2, 5.0, 5.1, and 5.2.
 It may or may not work on Rails 4.0/4.1.

 If you are using Postgres, you might alternatively check out [ActiveRecordExtended](https://github.com/georgekaraszi/ActiveRecordExtended) which includes support for unions as well as other goodies.